EventKit/eventkit-cloud/windows.md

    -Leave defaults checked, click *Install*
    -Uncheck View Release Notes, click *Finish*
 4. Open Git Bash *as an Administrator*.
-5. Change to a directory where you would like to store eventkit-cloud source and configuration. (if change a drive use `cd <letter>:`)
+5. Change to a directory where you would like to store eventkit-cloud source and configuration. (if changing a drive use `cd <letter>:`)
 6. run: `git clone https://github.com/venicegeo/eventkit-cloud`
 7. `cd eventkit-cloud`
 8. `vagrant plugin install vagrant-hostsupdater`
 9. `vagrant plugin install vagrant-reload`
 10. `vagrant plugin install vagrant-vbguest`
 11. `vagrant up docker`
-Step 11 will take many minutes while it.
+Step 11 will take many minutes while it starts up the image.
 It will download the base linux image and cache it to your computer and then download all of the docker dependencies.
 12. `vagrant ssh docker`
 13. `cd /vagrant`
 14. `sudo docker-compose run --rm eventkit python manage.py runinitial setup`
 15. `sudo docker-compose up`

-Step 14 and 15 will take a long time as each containers image is downloaded and configured, once this is done you will see the logs from the containers as they start, eventually you will see the eventkit container have listening on 0.0.0.0:6080 at that point you can open a browser and navigate to *cloud.eventkit.test*
+Step 14 and 15 will take a long time as each container's image is downloaded and configured, once this is done you will see the logs from the containers as they start, eventually you will see the eventkit container have listening on 0.0.0.0:6080 at that point you can open a browser and navigate to *cloud.eventkit.test*

 # Pulling Updates
 When a new update is pushed to master you can view the latest code: